-HERITAGE PORCHETTA SLICE — FULLY COOKED
+HERITAGE PORCHETTA SLICE, FULLY COOKED — NOW 30% OFF

 One 28-32 oz boneless slice — our traditional porchetta sliced for fewer leftovers and fully cooked for faster preparations by Tempesta Artisans